RobotRogue/Enderwire_Docs/README.md

 |Enclosure and Deck|Acrylic Panel(s)|???|
 |Enclosure and Deck|ACM or ABS Panels|???|

-**Note: You also need to source all the parts listed in the Stealthburner BOM!** Found here: https://vorondesign.com/voron_stealthburner

 ### Reuseable Parts
 These are the parts that you will reuse from your existing Ender 3 (assuming it is a stock Ender 3, if you replaced stuff, your mileage may vary)

-The Frame - all parts of your Ender 3 frame will be used for the conversion The Mainboard (MCU) - if you have the v4.2.2 or v4.2.7 32-bit Creality mainboard, that will be enough for the conversion The Power Supply - the stock 350w 24v 15a power supply will be good enough The Stepper Motors - you will only need the X, Y, and Z motors.
-The extruder motor is not used (see Stealthburner section) The Power Inlet - this is the part where you plug the power cord into the Ender.
+* The Frame - all parts of your Ender 3 frame will be used for the conversion
+* The Mainboard (MCU) - if you have the v4.2.2 or v4.2.7 32-bit Creality mainboard, that will be enough for the conversion
+* The Power Supply - the stock 350w 24v 15a power supply will be good enough
+* The Stepper Motors - you will only need the X, Y, and Z motors.
+The extruder motor is not used (see Stealthburner section)
+* The Power Inlet - this is the part where you plug the power cord into the Ender.
 It will be needed to complete the conversion.
-The Hotend - Sort of.
+* The Hotend - Sort of.
 You *can* get away with this hotend, but it's recommended to get an e3d v6 or better hotend.
-The Heatbed and Heatbed Y-Carriage - The heatbed is actually pretty good, but you will have to drill out your y-carriage (more on that later)
+* The Heatbed and Heatbed Y-Carriage - The heatbed is actually pretty good, but you will have to drill out your y-carriage (more on that later)